College of California: History

+As for the founders, Durant was named the first President of the University of California in August 16, 1870, but resigned after just two years.
+Twenty years later, Willey was still bitter about what he regarded as Haight's betrayal.

-In September 1873, the university moved, with great ceremony, to Berkeley.
+In September 1873, the university moved to Berkeley.

 On December 6, 1932, the former site of the College of California in Oakland was designated as California Historical Landmark #45.
 As of May 2019, the site of the plaque at the corner of Franklin and 13th Street has been under construction as part of the Atlas development by Carmel Partners.